Core3Project/Core3/README.md

 # What does Core 3 CMS currently support?
 Here is a list of the features implemented in Core 3 CMS, please note that the project is currently work in progress.
 - User Registration: ✓
-- Powerful themeing system: ✓
+- Powerful theming system: ✓
 - User login: Partial support
 - User sessions: Partial support
 - Admin Panel: ✘